vyshakhbabji/shippo-api-docs/docs/advanced/EPostGlobal.md

 Special requirements for ePost Global domestic shipments

-API users attempting to retrieve rates or purchase labels for ePost Global domestic shipments must specify an additional line_items field within the Parcel object.
+API users (develoepr) attempting to retrieve rates or purchase labels for ePost Global domestic shipments must specify an additional line_items field within the Parcel object.
 Below is a sample parcel payload with line_items specified:

 ```
 {